apache/flink/docs/apis/batch/dataset_transformations.md

 ### OuterJoin

 The OuterJoin transformation performs a left, right, or full outer join on two data sets.
 Outer joins are similar to regular (inner) joins and create all pairs of elements that are equal on their keys.
 In addition, records of the "outer" side (left, right, or both in case of full) are preserved if no matching key is found in the other side.
-Matching pair of elements (or one element and a `null` value for the other input) are given to a `JoinFunction` to turn the pair of elements into a single element, or to a `FlatJoinFunction` to turn the pair of elements into arbitararily many (including none) elements.
+Matching pair of elements (or one element and a `null` value for the other input) are given to a `JoinFunction` to turn the pair of elements into a single element, or to a `FlatJoinFunction` to turn the pair of elements into arbitrarily many (including none) elements.

 The elements of both DataSets are joined on one or more keys which can be specified using